Shida18719/heritage-housing-issue/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A

 - [churnometer-walkthrough-project02](https://github.com/Shida18719/churnometer-walkthrough-project02) was of great support with uderstanding the workflow that help with completing this project.
 Some custom function used were taken from the churnometer.
   - Feature Engineering
   - Evaluate on Train and Test Sets for model performance evaluation
   - Assess feature importance, for assessing and graphical display of feature importance

-- [Code Institute learning material]() - Some blocks of code used have been adapter from the Learning material Scikit-Learn Unit 6: Cross Validation Search Part 2.
+- [Code Institute learning material](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentpredictiveanalytics) - Some blocks of code used have been adapter from the Learning material Scikit-Learn Unit 6: Cross Validation Search Part 2.

   - Custom Python Class for hyperparameter optimisation for testing algorithms

-- [Code Institute learning material]() Exploratory Data Analysis Tools on "Predictive Power Score Unit 1".
+- [Code Institute learning material](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentpredictiveanalytics) Exploratory Data Analysis Tools on "Predictive Power Score Unit 1".
   - Custom functions for Correlation and PPS Analysis

 - [ExtraTreesRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html#sklearn.ensemble.ExtraTreesRegressor) helped with hyperparameter configuration.